 - 1000 Move Goals: We probably won’t see anyone with this achievement for a long time.
 But this one means that you have hit your move goal 1000 times.
 Not concurrently, just total.

+By default, the Fitbit tech stack doesn’t sync with the Health App on an iPhone and iPad.
+But never fear, as with basically everything else on this planet, there’s an app for that!
+From the iOS App Store, search for Sync Solver.
+Using this app, you can then link your Fitbit account to your Apple Health app.
 Once linked, you can use the Sync Now button to do an immediate data sync or you can do an automatic sync at midnight every night.
 And presto, you then see your Fitbit data in the Health app.
 Happy waiting for the Apple Watch to come out!

 I’m a big fan of the various trackers out there.
 I’m also a fan of making the world a better place.
 I’m also a sysadmin so intrinsically lazy.
 I haven’t yet figured out how to bot my way to a studleyrific body yet, but I have figured out a few things that allow me to donate to charities without actually doing anything I wasn’t already doing anyway using my FitBit and my FuelBand (yes, I’m still wearing both — I’m like Brett Favre making up my mind here).
 So here are a few sites I’ve been tinkering with: